 Pros and Cons of Niche Solutions

 Niche solutions come in where large networks result impractical.
-You can still benefit from large user bases, but ensuring your app stays focused on your target audience.
+You can still benefit from large user bases, but ensure your app stays focused on your target audience.
 The goal is to reach the right users for your conversions to increase.

-- Specialized Advertising Methods: Niche solutions give you the types of ads that the large companies are too big to deal with.
+- Specialized Advertising Methods: Niche solutions give you the types of ads that large companies are too big to deal with.
 For instance, marketing texts, recommendation engines, and video ads.
 If your niche is specific, then out-of-the-box ads may work better than generic ads from Google.

 - Niche Audiences: Let’s say you want to reach software users of a certain platform.
 It would be better if you use an ad network that reaches the users of that platform.
 You can use pay-per-install programs since they are already installing software.
 Recommendation engines can deliver relevant ads to users that search for something specific.

 - Innovation: Since niche networks are more nimble than large networks, they often dedicate resources to innovative creative approaches to monetization and advertising.